Sjhunt93/IAP-2019-2020/Solutions/Overview.md

 For this test you will need to launch the test then run your program.
 Please ensure your program is not running before starting the unit test.

+# Test 9: File write

+For this test you will need to re-launch your program then then run the test.
+This test will send a number of MIDI note messages from aserve.
+The program will then send a stop message (CC 117) when this happens you will need to write all the MIDI note messages that you received into a text file called notes.txt

+The format of each message should look the following:

+note number, velocity value

+e.g.
+60,127
+60,0